Exaustia/discord_bot_anime/readme.md

 git clone https://github.com/Exaustia/discord_bot_anime

 Install the dependencies:
-Copy code

 npm install
+yarn install
+or pnpm install

-Create a .env file and add your Discord bot token and Prisma database URL:
+Create a .env file and add your MAL_TOKEN token and the DATABASE_URL.
+You need to create a config.json for the discord auth with "token", "clientId".
+You can add a token for OpenIA to use the /ask "openAI"

 #### Contributing